walshbr/introduction-to-text-analysis/sentiment-analysis/sentiment-analysis.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/oP3c1h8v2ZQ" frameborder="0" allowfullscreen></iframe>

 The idea makes enough sense as Vonnegut presents it: at certain times in a story, things are varying degrees of good or bad.
-The principle applies to more than just fiction: if you have ever been to
+As with any form of text analysis, this kind of information could be very useful for understanding a text.

 If you have been following dutifuly along, you should know that computers can't do much of anything without being explicitly told how.
 They can do very little in the way of understanding data without a human to guide them.
 Trying to extract complicated information like the sentiment of a text, how we are meant to feel about a sentence, or how an author intended us to feel: these are extremely complicated questions that computers have a difficult time with.